maflcko/b-c-gui-translations-review/reviews/sk.md

         <translation>%1 a  %2</translation>

 YES
-There is an extra space before %2 in the translation.
-In Slovak, the conjunction "a" should not have double spaces around it—only single spaces.
+There is an extra space between 'a' and '%2' in the Slovak translation.
+There should be only one space.

 Correct translation:
 %1 a %2